Upsyd/insurance_management/README.md

 ### Sending Payment Remainders

-You can also send insurance premium payment remainders to the customer via mail for that you have to choes the date when you want to send remainders and it will automatically sends remainders of payement to all customer the gap between sending the remainders will be according to follow-up-levels of you company.
+You can also send insurance premium payment remainders to the customer via mail for that you have to choes the date when you want to send remainders and it will automatically sends remainders of payment to all customer the gap between sending the remainders will be according to follow-up-levels of you company.

 ![Sending payment remainders](/description/sending_email.png)